Proof (truth): Proof vs evidence

-18th-century Scottish philosopher David Hume built on Aristotle's separation of belief from knowledge, recognizing that one can be said to "know" something only if one has firsthand experience with it, in a strict sense proof, while one can infer that something is true and therefore "believe" it without knowing, via evidence or supposition.
+Eighteenth-century Scottish philosopher David Hume built on Aristotle's separation of belief from knowledge, recognizing that one can be said to "know" something only if one has firsthand experience with it, in a strict sense proof, while one can infer that something is true and therefore "believe" it without knowing, via evidence or supposition.
 This speaks to one way of separating proof from evidence:

 If one cannot find their chocolate bar, and sees chocolate on their napping roommate's face, this evidence can cause one to believe their roommate ate the chocolate bar.
 But they do not know their roommate ate it.
 It may turn out that the roommate put the candy away when straightening up, but was thus inspired to go eat their own chocolate.
 Only if one directly experiences proof of the roommate eating it, perhaps by walking in on them doing so, would one have certain knowledge, in Hume's sense, that the roommate did it.

 In a more strict sense of sure knowledge, one may be unable to prove anything to a rational certainty beyond that of the existence of one's immediate sensory awareness.
 Descartes famously raised a similarly strict standard with his first principle Cogito, ergo sum (I think, therefore I am).
 While Descartes' larger project in Meditations on First Philosophy has knowledge of God and the external world—founded on the certainty of the cogito—as its aim, his legacy in doing so is to have shown that one cannot have such proof, because all perceptions could be false (such as under the evil demon or simulated reality hypotheses).
 One nevertheless can still have clear proof of the existence of one's thought, even if belief in the external world lacks the certainty of demonstration beyond that of one's own firsthand experience.